Dylan Thomas: Broadcasting years 1945–1949

 Although Thomas had previously written for the BBC, it was a minor and intermittent source of income.
 In 1943, he wrote and recorded a 15-minute talk titled "Reminiscences of Childhood" for the Welsh BBC.
 In December 1944, he recorded Quite Early One Morning (produced by Aneirin Talfan Davies, again for the Welsh BBC) but when Davies offered it for national broadcast BBC London turned it down.
 On 31 August 1945, the BBC Home Service broadcast Quite Early One Morning and, in the three years beginning in October 1945, Thomas made over a hundred broadcasts for the corporation.
 Thomas was employed not only for his poetry readings, but for discussions and critiques.

 In the second half of 1945, Thomas began reading for the BBC Radio programme, Book of Verse, broadcast weekly to the Far East.
 This provided Thomas with a regular income and brought him into contact with Louis MacNeice, a congenial drinking companion whose advice Thomas cherished.
 On 29 September 1946, the BBC began transmitting the Third Programme, a high-culture network which provided opportunities for Thomas.
 He appeared in the play Comus for the Third Programme, the day after the network launched, and his rich, sonorous voice led to character parts, including the lead in Aeschylus's Agamemnon and Satan in an adaptation of Paradise Lost.
 Thomas remained a popular guest on radio talk shows for the BBC, who regarded him as "useful should a younger generation poet be needed".
 He had an uneasy relationship with BBC management and a staff job was never an option, with drinking cited as the problem.
 Despite this, Thomas became a familiar radio voice and within Britain was "in every sense a celebrity".

-By late September 1945, the Thomases had left Wales and were living with various friends in London.
-In December, they moved to Oxford to live in a summerhouse on the banks of the Cherwell.
-It belonged to the historian, A. J. P. Taylor.
-His wife, Margaret, would prove to be Thomas's most committed patron.

 The publication of Deaths and Entrances in February 1946 was a major turning point for Thomas.
 Poet and critic Walter J. Turner commented in The Spectator, "This book alone, in my opinion, ranks him as a major poet".